you are

 i) purchase this policy after your arrival in Canada; or

-request a date change to the earlier effective date; or
+effective date and request a date change to the earlier

-with no gap between the expiry date of the previous policy and the
+policies with no gap between the expiry date of the previous

 For age 85 or under: